 The third written assignment of the semester is a draft of the argument section of your brief.
 The argument section contains the party's arguments with respect to the question(s) presented, with clear and detailed reasons for these positions.
 The argument should be persuasively organized.
 The argument must cite authority and should be about ten to fifteen pages long, depending on the complexity of the case and legal issues.
-The argument should be broken down into subheadings with a point heading for each sub-argument.
+The argument should be broken down into subheadings with a point heading for each subargument.
 The headings should be formatted according to the guide below:

-- I. MAJOR POINT HEADINGS, IDENTIFIED WITH A ROMAN NUMERAL, MUST CAPITALIZE EVERY LETTER OF EVERY WORD AND NOT BE UNDERLINED. - A. Minor point headings are identified with a capital letter and must be underlined. - 1.
-Minor subheadings, identified with a numeral, must capitalize the initial letter of the first word and not be underlined.
+- I. Major point headings, identified with a Roman numeral, must use bold, and not be underlined or italicized. - A. Minor point headings are identified with a capital letter and must be underlined or italicized. - 1.
+Minor subheadings, identified with an Arabic numeral, must capitalize the initial letter of the first word and not be underlined or italicized.